 Our Karate classes in Erith are prepared for all sorts of people, usually one of these three: Individuals who wish to study a new style of martial art or sports activity which hopefully keeps them in shape Individuals who are intent on learning Karate & People who want to develop the ability to defend themselves and increase their confidence in day to day life We can work with men, women and children of all ages regardless of their experience or physical ability.

 Karate practice (Erith ) – Our Karate Classes in Erith

 Karate practice is usually divided into three main activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-We bring these three activities together to bring a complete Karate tuition experience in Erith .
+We bring these 3 activities together to bring you a complete Karate tuition experience in Erith .

-History Of The Origins Of Karate At the turn of the 20th century, Anko Itosu gained permission to finish the shroud of secrecy for people who wished to learn martial arts and began teaching Karate in Okinawan schools.
-This resulted in even further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who presented the skill to Japan in 1922.
+Karate: Some Historical Information At the turn of the Twentieth century, Anko Itosu gained permission to end the shroud of secrecy for those who wanted to learn martial arts and began teaching Karate in Okinawan institutions.
+This brought about additional expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who presented the art to Japan in 1922.

 Today, karate is used by a myriad of people right around the globe and even though the lines are often blurred between karate history facts and exagerations or legends, the contribution made by the old Okinawan masters and those that followed them should not be forgotten.